SangsooNam/sangsoonam.github.io/_posts/2017-03-13-yaml-vs-json.md

 }
 {% endhighlight %}

-If you want to keep every line break, you can specify it using `|` with an indendted block.
+If you want to keep every line break, you can specify it using `|` with an indented block.
 This is treated as a literal block.

 <p class="code-label">YAML</p>
 {% highlight yaml %}